 NEW FOR 2019 ~

-The Vermont Junior Golf Academy features a holistic player development program for 5-year-old beginners through players aspiring to compete in college.
+The Vermont Junior Golf Academy features a holistic player development program.
 Students learn the game by playing on the golf course with their peers in a fun, safe and interactive environment.
 Boys and girls programs are both part of the program, and the VJGA will be home to “Girl’s Golf”, an initiative co-sponsored by the LPGA to bring more girls and young women into the sport.
 At VJGA our priority is instilling a love of golf, and with that an appreciation for friendly competition and good sportsmanship.
 Students meet new friends, develop individual and team skills and learn valuable life skills and core values.
 Sessions focus on individual achievement in a team environment, featuring extremely low coach-to-student ratios.
 And we offer more than golf lessons; our focus is also on parents and families, through our Junior “Tour”, family events and educational workshops.
 We take pride in outlining a clear path to your child’s development and showing how they can become champions in golf & life.

 The VJGA Improvement System